NPAS3: Function

 NPAS1 and NPAS3-deficient mice display behavioral abnormalities typical to the animal models of schizophrenia.
+Targeting the gene in astrocytes leads to autistic-like behaviours such as reduced vocalization and socialization.

 According to the same study, NPAS1 and NPAS3 disruption leads to reduced expression of reelin, which is also consistently found to be reduced in the brains of human patients with schizophrenia and psychotic bipolar disorder.

-Among the 49 genomic regions that undergone rapid changes in humans compared with their evolutionary ancestors, NPAS3 was found to be located in the region 21.
+Recent advances in mouse models have further characterized NPAS3 function and identified key roles in astrogenesis, adult neurogenesis and in inhibitory interneurons differentiation.

 Clinical significance

 Disruption of NPAS3 was found in one family affected by schizophrenia and NPAS3 gene is thought to be associated with psychiatric illness and learning disability.
 In a genetic study of several hundred subjects conducted in 2008, interacting haplotypes at the NPAS3 locus were found to affect the risk of schizophrenia and bipolar disorder.

 In a pharmacogenetical study, polymorphisms in NPAS3 gene were highly associated with response to iloperidone, a proposed atypical antipsychotic.